phonedotcom/events-integration-doc/docs/endpoints/callbacks.md

 ### Request

-JSON with any of parameters available for "Create callback".
+JSON with the parameters needed for "Create callback".

 ### Response

-The same as for "Get callback".
+Similar to the "Get callback" response.

 ## Delete callback

-Deletes callback.
-Pay attention, that API will not allow you to delete callback which is used for some listener of as fallback for another callback.
+Deletes a callback.
+Pay attention, the API will not allow the deletion of a callback which is used as a fallback for another callback.

 ```
 DELETE https://api.phone.com/v4/accounts/VOIP_ID/integrations/events/callbacks/CALLBACK_ID